gustavooferreira/bfutils/README.md

 ## [`betting`](https://pkg.go.dev/github.com/gustavooferreira/bfutils/betting "API documentation") package

-The `betting` package provides some helpful methods that allow you to ...
+The `betting` package provides some helpful methods that allow you to calculate Free bets, GreenBooks
+// and various other related operations like computing green books at all odds, to be displayed on a
+// ladder.

+- Compute free bets
-- ...
+- Compute green books
+- Compute P&L on all odds in the ladder

 See it in action: